Harris’ choice for veep hinges on who can lead – and deliver votes

 After serving as a U.S. Navy pilot and NASA astronaut, including four trips into space, Mr. Kelly was first elected to the U.S. Senate in a 2020 special election to fill the seat of the late Sen. John McCain.
 His win marked the first time since the 1950s that Arizona had two Democratic senators.
 After less than two years in Washington, Mr. Kelly then ran for a full term against venture capitalist Blake Masters, winning by almost 5 points.

-Mr. Masters, like Mr. Trump’s newly named vice president, Ohio Sen. JD Vance, was backed by Silicon Valley executive Peter Theil and leaned into a strong MAGA message on the campaign trail – an experience that could help Mr. Kelly run against his Republican counterpart if picked, says Tony Cani, a Democratic strategist and 2020 deputy director for the Biden-Harris campaign in Arizona.
+Mr. Masters, like Mr. Trump’s newly named vice president, Ohio Sen. JD Vance, was backed by Silicon Valley executive Peter Thiel and leaned into a strong MAGA message on the campaign trail – an experience that could help Mr. Kelly run against his Republican counterpart if picked, says Tony Cani, a Democratic strategist and 2020 deputy director for the Biden-Harris campaign in Arizona.

 “When you are running to win in states like Arizona, where in recent elections you won by under 11,000 [votes], you are looking for every possible advantage,” says Mr. Cani, referring to Mr. Biden’s 0.3% win over Mr. Trump in 2020.
 Thus far in polls, Mr. Trump has been running ahead in many of the states that Mr. Biden flipped in 2020, including Arizona.